-Maritime Sights around the port in Hamburg
+Maritime sightseeing in Hamburg

 Hamburg is almost 100 kilometers away from the North Sea.
-And yet Hamburg is Germany’s largest sea port and one of the most important in the world.
-And so the sights to be seen on a free tour near the port are also among the most popular among Hamburg’s guests who love its maritime atmosphere.
+And yet it is Germany’s largest port and one of the most important in the world.
+And so the places near the port are also among the most popular among Hamburg’s guests.

 When Hamburgers are “at the port,” they are usually still a good distance away from the port.
-This is because the Elbe River usually lies between them and the actual sea port.
+This is because the Elbe River usually lies between them and the actual port.

 Once a terminal for commuters to the shipyards south of the Elbe, the Landungsbrücken are now the starting point for harbor ferries and tours.

 In two decades, the port area – which has hardly been used since the introduction of containers – has become Hamburg’s most modern district: HafenCity.